lschierer/RUT/packages/luke/20070418/water-on-the-fire.md

 ---

-title: Water on the fire
+title: "Water on the fire"
 date: 2007-04-18 19:23:52
 tags:
   -  morality-religion